lauracout/rocketchat.github.io/_posts/2018/10/2018-10-22-rc-gluu-partnership.md

 cover: /images/posts/2018/10/2018-10-22-rc-gluu-partnershi/gluu-rc-team-photo-cover.jpg
 featured: true
 ---
-Rocket.Chat and Gluu jointly announce an extensive partnership today between the two companies to facilite team collaboration for enterprises, universities, and government agencies.
+Rocket.Chat and [Gluu](https://www.gluu.org/) jointly announce an extensive partnership today to collaborate on identity and access management (IAM) and strong authentication for community, enterprise, and institutional customers.

-With this partnership, Rocket.Chat will implement and verify Gluu's central authentication and authorization solution as a built-in single sign-on alternative.
-Gluu will offer Rocket.Chat as an open source team collaboration and LiveChat platform to its clients.
+In accordance with this partnership, Rocket.Chat will work with Gluu to identify and support best practices for single sign-on (SSO), two-factor authentication (2FA), user enrollment, and access management in its industry-leading messaging platform.
+Gluu will in turn offer Rocket.Chat as an open source team collaboration and LiveChat platform to its clients.

-> "We are delighted to work with the amazing team at Gluu, and to offer our community and customers a robust, industry-proven, and strongly authenticated single sign-on solution,"
+> "We are delighted to work with the amazing team at Gluu to offer our community and customers a robust, industry proven solution for single sign-on (SSO) and two-factor authentication (2FA),"

 said  Gabriel Engel, CEO of Rocket.Chat.

-> "xxxxxxxxxxxxxx,"

-affirmed Mike Schwartz, CEO of Gluu.
+Rocket.Chat supports OAuth 2.0 out-of-the-box and can quickly be configured to use an Authorization Server (AS) like Gluu for user sign in.
+By leveraging open web standards like OAuth, OpenID Connect, and FIDO, organizations can significantly improve account security and reduce the likelihood of password-related hacking incidents.

+> ""Rocket.Chat is the premier open source solution for team communication and the platform of choice at Gluu,"

+said Gluu CEO Michael Schwartz.

+> "We are excited to work with the Rocket.Chat team to offer organizations around the world a secure and scalable solution for team collaboration and identity and access management,"

+added Schwartz.

 ## About Rocket.Chat